Advice

 Are you most committed to a specific school district?
 Is your main goal to avoid the crushing, snowy commutes of winter and the orange construction zones that eat up your precious summers?
 Do you need a one-bedroom, dog-friendly condo or a three-bedroom house with ample bathrooms for your growing family?

-These are great examples of top priorities that should act as the anchor to your search.
+These are great examples of top priorities that should act as the anchor to your search to help you avoid buyer’s remorse.
 But some buyers tend to focus on a list of smaller details — everything from hardwood floors to updated landscaping — that can quickly send their search off-course.

-Start from scratch, naming three or four priorities that your dream home either has or doesn’t have.
+Start from scratch, naming three or four priorities that your dream home must have (or can’t have).
 Move everything else to a second list of “nice to have” features.

 When you see a house that has something from this second list, it’s okay (and natural) to get excited about it.
-But when it comes to bidding on a house, work from your top list of priorities and recognize that you can always put in hardwood floors or that perfect backyard patio.
+But when it comes to bidding on a house, work from your top list of priorities and recognize that you can always put in heated floors or that perfect backyard.

 3. Track the market to stop losing in multiple offers